Subelliptic operators on weighted Folland-Stein spaces: Asymptotically Flat Pseudo-hermitian Manifolds

-It is this formula make Witten's approach work on this geometry.
-Actually we have the following isomorphism theorem for Dirac operator.
+It is this formula that makes Witten's approach work on this geometry.
+Actually we have the following isomorphism theorem for Dirac operators.

-\begin{thm} Suppose $n=2$ and suppose that $(M,J)$ is a CR manifold which is {\bf spherical} in a neighborhood of a point $p\in M$.
-We consider the blow up manifold $N(p)$ at this point $p$.
-Suppose that $\frac{q}{q-1}<p\leq q$ and $\delta<0$.
+\begin{thm} Suppose $n=2$ and suppose that $(M,J)$ is a CR manifold which is {\bf spherical} in a neighborhood of a point $x\in M$.
+We consider the blow up manifold $N(x)$ at this point $x$.
+Suppose that $\frac{q}{q-1}<p\leq q\ (q$ is specified as in Theorem \ref{mainres02}$)$ and $-2n<\delta<0$.
 Then

 is an isomorphism. \end{thm} \begin{proof} Let $\varphi=\varphi^{\lambda}s_{\lambda}$ be a spinor spanned by a frame field of spinors $\{s_{\lambda}\}$.
 We compute